NCBF Excellence Award

 2020 Award Nominations

-The application period for the 2020 NCBF Excellence Award is now open.
+The application period for the 2020 NCBF Excellence Award is now closed.
 The NCBF Excellence Award recognizes an outstanding contribution to law-related philanthropy by an individual.
 This award is a wonderful opportunity to recognize a bar foundation staff member or volunteer for a job well done.

 Criteria & Deadlines